 2. Cash Access via Debit Cards

-With your PIN, you may use your Debit Card to obtain cash from any ATM or POS device, if and as permitted by the relevant merchant, bearing an acceptance mark displayed on the Debit Card.
+With your PIN, you may use your Debit Card to obtain cash from an ATM or POS device, if and as permitted by the relevant merchant, bearing an acceptance mark displayed on the Debit Card.
 You may also obtain your Account balance through certain ATMs.
 A fee may be associated with the use of your Debit Card to obtain cash or Account balance information.
 For information about these fees, please see the Schedule of Fees above.
-In addition, some or all transactions may be subject to a surcharge assessed by the terminal owner.
-You may also obtain “Cash Back” while conducting a PIN Purchase Transaction at participating merchants and subject to the merchant’s cash back policies.
+In addition, some or all transactions may be subject to a surcharge assessed by the ATM terminal owner.
+You may also obtain “Cash Back” while conducting a PIN POS Purchase Transaction at participating merchants and subject to the merchant's cash back policies.
 At participating banks, you may withdraw cash using your Debit Card (an “Over the Counter” cash withdrawal), subject to the fees set forth in the Schedule of Fees, in addition to fees that the participating bank may charge for completing the transaction.
 Any cash withdrawn through an ATM or POS purchase transaction, or an Over the Counter cash withdrawal through a participating bank, will be subject to the limitations set forth in the paragraph below labeled Transaction Limits.
 Cash withdrawals are available up to the daily authorization limits disclosed below, provided the Available Balance in your Account is greater than or equal to the amount requested plus any fees that may be charged by us or a third party, along with the cash disbursement.
-Cash withdrawals may also be subject to varying daily limits at the ATM owner’s, merchant’s, or participating bank’s discretion.
+Cash withdrawals may also be subject to varying daily limits at the ATM owner's, merchant's, or participating bank's discretion.
 If you use your Debit Card and PIN to obtain Account balance information through an ATM, please note that the balance information provided may not reflect recent transactions or the Balance Inquiry Fee.

 3. ACH Debit Payments